What patients and families need to know

-Children's National Health System offers a comprehensive internship program in child clinical and pediatric psychology to doctoral students in psychology.
+Children's National Hospital offers a comprehensive internship program in child clinical and pediatric psychology to doctoral students in psychology.
 The internship is fully accredited by the American Psychological Association, initially earning accreditation in 1970.

-Applications must be received on or before November 1, 2019.
+Applications for the Psychology Internship Program must be received on or before November 1, 2019.
 As a member of the Association for Psychology Postdoctoral and Internship Centers (APPIC) and in accordance with its policies, our application constitutes the AAPI Online Form.
-We require 2 letters of recommendation in addition to the letter from the training director of your program which is included in the AAPI Online Form.
+We require two letters of recommendation in addition to the letter from the training director of your program which is included in the AAPI Online Form.

 The doctoral internship is a full-time experience for the calendar year, beginning July 1, 2019 and ending June 30, 2020.